simpledotorg/deployment/standalone/README.md

 ![topography](https://docs.google.com/drawings/d/e/2PACX-1vTr2ryR_vqxAtdNCzKxn1pIdz3b57be8j3iHAVBEDBGstA6jGqOX6deyoXeWBXEk_yzeybFsmrzm5Ww/pub?w=960&amp;h=720)

+If this image is out-of-date, you can edit it [here](https://docs.google.com/drawings/d/1jHZeW141ivRUAWhHEduwlyasFxNzZ1Nk2V_AQ12w4p8/edit).

 ## Setting Up `simple-server`

 Below are instructions to setting up simple-server on a set of servers.
 These instructions assume that you have already